dan-mutua/akan-names/README.md

-#### It is a landing page for Daniel Mutua porifolio
+### Akan name project
+#### This helps you get your akan name
-#### Created By Daniel Mutua on 11-07-2021
+#### Created By Daniel Mutua on 18-07-2021
 ## Description
-This was week one independent project, where by I created my own portifolio with some of the projects that I have done so far.
-You can understand more by visiting the website.
+In this week two project you can determine your Akan name depending on your birth date.
 ## Setup/Installation Requirements
 * Git
 * Web-browser or your choice